srmfx/Zicroram/README.md

 **2 - TMPFS Enabled kernel.**

-Zicroram runs as an administrative tool on your system, so root access through 'sudo' or 'doas' is required.
+Zicroram runs as an administrative tool on your system, so administrator/root access will be required.

 It's advisable not to run this program under Windows' WSL; last time I checked WSL didn't support real TMPFS Filesystem and instead uses the Hard Drive as TMPFS device instead of the Ram Memory thus making the program developed in here pointless.